Astreus

 model?: string; // Override model for this task

-agentId?: number; // Override default agent
+agentId?: string; // Override default agent (UUID)

 stream?: boolean; // Enable streaming for this task

-schedule?: string; // Simple schedule string (e.g., 'daily@09:00')
+schedule?: string; // Simple schedule string (e.g., 'daily@09:00', 'after:5s')

 dependencies?: string[]; // Node IDs this task depends on